YPares/nih-faust-jit/README.md

 Check `.github/workflows/rust.yml` to see e.g. how these are overriden for building on Ubuntu.

-Then, you can compile and package the CLAP, VST and standalone plugins with:
+Then, you can compile and package the VST3 and CLAP plugins with:

 ```shell
 cargo xtask bundle nih_faust_stereo_fx_jit --release
 ```

-Running the standalone version of the plugin (with JACK) is just:
+Running the standalone version of the plugin is just:

 ```shell
 cargo run --release
 ```

+## Known shortcomings

+- Scripts are (re)loaded only when clicking on the `Set or reload DSP script` button.
+Therefore, anytime you modify a parameter on the GUI, don't forget to manually reload the script (just re-select the same file in the file picker).
+- Volume can get high quickly when using polyphonic DSPs, because Faust voices are just summed together.
+The plugin exposes a Gain parameter to the host.
+  Don't forget to use it if your instrument script doesn't perform some volume reduction already.
+- When using polyphonic instruments, voice stealings will result in small audible clicks in the sound.
+To be investigated, but for now set your voice number high enough.